The Bay (film): Plot

 The CDC eventually learns that the water in Claridge has a considerable radioactive rating.
 The CDC contacts the White House upon learning about the mutated isopods.
 Dr. Abrams is told that no additional help is forthcoming and that he and the staff should evacuate.
 Abrams reveals that he is the sole surviving staff member at the hospital but refuses to leave.
-Upon realizing that he, too, is now infected, he uses his final hours to document the mass of dead bodies within the hospital, among whom is Jennifer.
-Meanwhile, the CDC contacts the DHS, who reveal that they had received the report about the oceanographers but did not report it immediately due to not wanting to cause undue panic.
+Upon realizing that he, too, is now infected, he uses his final hours to document the mass of dead bodies within the hospital, among whom is Jennifer, one of the people reporting the symptoms.
+Meanwhile, the CDC contacts the DHS, who reveal that they had received the report about the oceanographers but did not report it immediately because they did not want to cause undue panic.
 They wrote off the chaos as happening in a "small town" and refused to offer help.

 Donna and her cameraman, Jim Hoyt, continue to document the carnage despite her station's blog being shut down by the FBI.
 Donna, in narration, reveals that after fleeing Claridge, she never reported anything else and that Jim later died.
 The Talmets arrive to find the town mostly deserted, with corpses littering the street.
 Horrified, they manage to contact a friend, Bill, on Skype to ask for help.
 However, Alex, who swam in the bay earlier, is infected and dies from isopods crawling out of his neck, while Stephanie escapes unharmed with Andrew.
 They are frightened by a still-living woman hiding in a police car who begs for help before Stephanie hits her, accidentally snapping her neck.

 Years later, Donna leaks the gathered footage, revealing that the government managed to kill the isopods by filling the water with chlorine; they then covered up the incident as the result of "unusually high water temperatures" and paid off the few survivors (including Donna) in exchange for silence.
 She then reveals that Stephanie still lives but refuses to participate in the film.
 The movie ends with shots of civilians innocently enjoying the bay water, unaware of the dangers, as 40% of the bay remains lifeless.